Hong Kong bottled water scandal: Arrest of XDX director

 The police launched a criminal investigation at GLD's referral.
 XDX director Lui Tsz-chung and his wife, shareholder Chan Pik-lam, were arrested on 17 August for defrauding the government to secure the deal.
-Lui was charged with one count of fraud while Chan was bailed by the police.
+Lui was charged with one count of fraud while Chan was released on bail.
 They were later arrested again by customs authorities for breaching the Trade Descriptions Ordinance for providing false manufacturing information.
-Police are also pursuing a mainland Chinese man for suspected connection.
+Police are also pursuing a mainland Chinese man on suspicions of his connection to the matter.

 Multiple fraudulent cases related to Lui were uncovered by the media after their arrest.
 Sino Ocean Entreprises Limited, of which Lui was a director, was liquidated in 2015 before re-establishing a year later.
 His assets were frozen by a Chinese court in the same year after neglecting court cases over his breach of contract until 2018.
-Four years later one of his companies in Dongguan was blacklisted for failing to pay wages.
+Four years later, one of his companies in Dongguan was blacklisted for failing to pay wages.
 A preliminary probe by the Hong Kong police found the couple was linked to a separate fraud case by using false documents to obtain trade loans.
 In 2024, Sojitz, a Japanese corporation, sued Lui, his wife, and a suspected relative of Lui in Hong Kong, accusing them of defrauding over 2 billion yen in a purchase of caustic soda between 2022 and 2023.
 Nonetheless, Sino Ocean Entreprises Limited owned by Lui was awarded a contract by the Leisure and Cultural Services Department in 2023 to supply sodium hypochlorite solutions.